microsoft/mssql-jdbc/AppVeyorJCE/README.md

 choco install jce -fdv -s . -y
 ```

-###Disclaimer
+### Disclaimers:
+All contents within this directory originate from [this GitHub project](https://github.com/TobseF/jce-chocolatey-package).

 This is not an official project of Oracle.
-It`s only easy of the manual installation: It downloads the JCE from oracle.com and unpacks it to the installed JDK.
+It\`s only easy of the manual installation: It downloads the JCE from oracle.com and unpacks it to the installed JDK.